 - Then add: 148g sourdough starter, fed and grown to its peak, and 456g water.148 g sourdough starter, 456 g water

-- Mix the dough together until all of the flour has been hydrated.
+- Mix the dough until you've hydrated all of the flour.
 Because the hydration is relatively low, you may have to knead it.

 - Put the dough back in the bowl.
 Pour 22g extra virgin olive oil over top.
 Cover it and leave it to rest for an hour to develop the gluten.22 g extra virgin olive oil

 - Perform a set of stretch and folds every 30 minutes.